vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 </li><li>

-### How can I find Fotoclub Hub on the Apple App Store?
+### How can I find Photo Club Hub on the Apple App Store?

 <details><summary>Click to expand or collapse answer</summary></p>
 By searching on "Photo Club Hub" (English) or "Fotoclub Hub" (Dutch).